Recurrent Model-Free RL Can Be a Strong Baseline for Many POMDPs: Code-Level Details

 \subsection{System Usage}

-Table~\ref{tab:system} shows the typical system usage of our method and the compared specialized methods on different environments.
-The time cost for our method and VariBAD depends on how many processes in parallel are run on a single GPU -- our method is run with 8 processes on a single GPU while VariBAD is run with one process due to large GPU memory usage.
-From the results we can see that our method is memory-efficient in both RAM and GPU, and has an acceptable training speed with default hyperparameters.
+Table~\ref{tab:system} shows the typical system usage of our implementation and the compared specialized methods on different environments.
+The time cost for our implementation and off-policy variBAD depends on how many processes in parallel are run on a single GPU -- our implementation can be run with 8 processes on a single GPU while off-policy variBAD is run with one process due to large GPU memory usage.
+From the results we can see that our implementation is memory-efficient in both RAM and GPU, and has an acceptable training speed with default hyperparameters.
 The computer system we used during the experiments includes a GeForce RTX 2080 Ti Graphic Card (with 11GB memory) and Intel(R) Xeon(R) Gold 6148 CPU @ 2.40GHz (with 250GB RAM and 80 cores).